metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Required:

-- `port` (String) Number or name of the port to access on the container.Number must be in the range 1 to 65535.Name must be an IANA_SVC_NAME.
+- `port` (String) Number or name of the port to access on the container.
+Number must be in the range 1 to 65535.
+Name must be an IANA_SVC_NAME.

 Optional: